Sirmadeira/psycho_project/README.md

   * UI the idea of betting in your dueling skill
   * Extremely dynamic movement - Dashes, parry gun play and sword play

+## TIPS for myself
+  * When reutilizing MIXAMO animations, always import from it  with skin, it gets buggy if you dont.
+  * Search for things like catwalk for the female character they look hella sexy

 Cheerios,
 Sirmadeira!
 ****